trimstray/nginx-admins-handbook/README.md

 location optional_modifier location_match { ... }
 ```

-`location_match` in the above defines what Nginx should check the request URI against.
+`location_match` in the above defines what NGINX should check the request URI against.
 The `optional_modifier` below will cause the associated location block to be interpreted as follows:

   - `(none)`: if no modifiers are present, the location is interpreted as a prefix match.
 To determine a match, the location will now be matched against the beginning of the URI